digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Zero-Downtime Upgrades
 ----------------------

-Upgrades with zero-downtime can be achieved by designing the components to allow:
+Upgrading an application without operational downtime can be achieved by designing the components to allow:

-- **Asynchronous rollout**: Each stakeholder or operator deploys the updated software components at their own pace.
+- **Asynchronous rollout**: Operators can deploy updated software at their own pace, similar to established CI/CD practices.
-  This can be achieved by designing the components to be backwards-compatible, allowing both old and new versions to coexist.
+  This is possible by making components backwards-compatible, allowing old and new versions to coexist.

 - **Synchronous switch-over**: All workflows switch to the updated logic at a specific point in time.